melissamonk-NOAA/Vermilion_2021/doc/indices/CA_CPFV_onboard_writeup.knit.md

 selectivity is mirrored to the recreational fleet in the stock assessment model, which represent only retained (dead) fish.
 Therefore, only retained fish were modeled in this index.
-The length from CDFW sampling are contained in the RecFIN database and indlucded in the length composition for the recreational fleet in the assessment model.
+The length from CDFW sampling are contained in the RecFIN database and included in the length composition for the recreational fleet in the assessment model.

 A number of filters are applied to these data.
 All of the Cal Poly data were